 The Company formed Trunano on May 6, 2019 subsequently selling shares in the company to minority interest investors.
-On July 1, 2020, the noncontrolling shareholders of Trunano converted 1,761,261 shares of common stock of Trunano, representing all the outstanding stock by minority interest holders, into 2,300,000 shares of common stock of the Company, resulting in Trunano becoming a wholly owned subsidiary of the Company.
+On July 1, 2020, the noncontrolling shareholders of Trunano converted 1,761,261 shares of common stock of Trunano, representing all the outstanding stock by minority interest holders, into 1,277,778 shares of Common Stock of the Company, resulting in Trunano becoming a wholly owned subsidiary of the Company.
 The acquisition of the shares was completed to eliminate the minority interest in Trunano enabling Grove, Inc. management to eliminate any conflicts or related party transactions in future operations.
 Trunano has no material operations.

-On January 1, 2019, all the outstanding membership interests of Cresco were contributed to the Company in exchange for 3,000,000 shares of Grove, Inc. common stock.
+On January 1, 2019, all the outstanding membership interests of Cresco were contributed to the Company in exchange for 1,666,663 shares of the Company's Common Stock.
 All operations of Cresco were to support the operations of HAVZ Consolidated.

-On January 1, 2019, all the outstanding membership interests of SWCH were contributed to the Company in exchange for 1,700,000 shares of Grove, Inc. common stock.
-SWCH produced the annual CBD io tradeshow, a key marketing and brand awareness tool for the Company.
+On January 1, 2019, all the outstanding membership interests of SWCH were contributed to the Company in exchange for 944,445 shares of the Company's common stock.
+SWCH produced the annual CBD.io tradeshow, a key marketing and brand awareness tool for the Company.